LOUD-Project/Git-LOUD/gamedata/GAZ_UI/mods/GAZ_UI/README.txt

 Here's a short explanation of each item, which gives an overview of the features of GAZ_UI.

-NOTE: There are some options that must be disabled to be compatible with AngryZealot's AZUI mod.
-Do a text search for AZUI in this document.

 - GUI: Bigger Strategic Build Icons